KQM-git/HSRNews/archive/580.md

 ### Game Updates and Improvements Overview

+■2024/05/15

+- Fixes an issue where when obtaining the Light Cone "For Tomorrow's Journey (Harmony)," there is a chance of encountering a black screen after checking the Light Cone's detailed information.

+- Fixes an issue during the progress of Adventure Mission "Dream Song," when speaking to Dr. Blues, there is a chance of encountering [Failed to obtain information] and being unable to continue progressing through the game.

+- Fixes an issue where experiencing certain game modes after a battle will have a chance of showing [System Error (2629)].

+- Fixes an issue when speaking to Micah, repeatedly selecting the same dialogue option has a chance of making you unable to progress the game.

 ■2024/05/10

 - Fixes an issue in the story combat of the Trailblaze Mission "Penacony - And on the Eighth Day" where there is a chance you cannot progress the game after the cutscene animation ends.